-Practically, it’s like a pay-as-you-go cell phone.
-You only pay for the minutes you use every month.
-Period.
-No more, no less.
-Talk as much or as little as you want, wherever and whenever you want, and only pay for that time.
+In practical terms, it’s similar to a pay-as-you-go cell phone, where the user only pays for the minutes used.
+No more, no less. .
+With this technology, the users heat and/or cool as much or as little as they want, and only pay for what they use.

-The high-tech modulating compressor thing-y (inverter-driven scroll compressor) in the guts of the outdoor equipment adjusts the amount of electricity and refrigerant (the hot and cold liquid that is used to condition the house) to deliver exactly the amount of heating and cooling needed at any given time in any given room.
+The inverter-driven scroll compressor in the outdoor unit adjusts the amount of electricity, and the linear expansion valves adjust the amount of refrigerant, the hot and cold liquid that is used to condition the air being supplied to each zone, to deliver exactly the amount of heating and cooling needed at any given time in any given room and/or zone.
 No more, no less.
-So, when you only need a little bit in your Master Bedroom at 10 pm, it will power up just enough to give you that little bit.
+The system only uses the energy it needs to do this, whether its a little or a lot.

 The air handlers can have ductwork and be concealed in a ceiling, attic or floor cavity to serve up to three or four rooms.
 OR, they can deliver the air without ducts with wall-mounted or recessed (in wall/ceiling) ductless units.
 Either way, these air handlers deliver air with a fan that is generally quieter than a human whisper.